dberman4/XTeam_20/proposal.md

 #### 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+User will be prompted to enter their id which will determine if the user is a student or a teacher.
+Student users will have their grade information displayed.
+Teachers will be given the option to add a new student, view a student's information, to edit assignments, and to view final grades.

 > ```
 > Welcome to GradeHelper
 > Input User ID: